 By looking at bimodal bilinguals, it becomes clear that computational models require the ability to accommodate and integrate information from a variety of modalities and domains.
 This necessitates the development of more harmonious models which take into account both the functional convergence and structural divergence found in bimodal bilingual processing patterns, and consider language processing not to be domain-specific, but experience-based, in the sense that the underlying mechanisms that govern language are the same, but how they are used varies dependent on the type of input the system receives.
 Furthermore, by studying bimodal bilinguals, we may begin to gain a clearer picture of how language processing is affected by cross-modal input.
-If we are to expand our understanding of bilingual language processing, we must take into account those groups (like bimodal bilinguals) who are on the periphery of current research, in order to widen the boundaries of our knowledge about what the bilingual language processing, and be better equipped to describe the mechanisms that govern language.
+If we are to expand our understanding of bilingual language processing, we must take into account those groups (like bimodal bilinguals) who are on the periphery of current research, in order to widen the boundaries of our knowledge about what the bilingual language system is capable of.
+In doing so, we may more fully understand bilingual language processing, and be better equipped to describe the mechanisms that govern language.